scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 package provides a Willard atlas :cite:`Richiardi2015` (see Fig.
 :ref:`willard`) created from the files distributed by Stanford (http://findlab.stanford.edu/functional_ROIs.html).
-This atlas has a voxel resolution of 3x3x3mm and a volume shape of 53x63x52 voxels.
+This atlas has a voxel resolution of 3x3x3 mm and a volume shape of 53x63x52 voxels.

 .. figure:: figures/willard.png
    :align: center